1985 Greek constitutional crisis: Reforms by Papandreou

-Papandreou took further steps in achieving social reconciliation by allowing the return of another potential 22,000 returnees by dropping the security screening; the most notable was Markos Vafiadis at age 77.
-In 1985, Papandreou introduced a law for civil servants dismissed for political reasons to restore their pension.
-All formal Civil War commemorations were abolished, including ceremonies commemorating Dekemvriana.
-The first law recognizing the Greek Resistance was passed in 1949, which excluded left-leaning partisan groups that fought against the Greek State in the Greek Civil War.
-On 20 September 1982, Papandreou's government passed a law that abolished this exception, allowing EAM/ELAS members the war veteran status and pension rights.
+Papandreou took further steps toward social reconciliation by allowing the potential return of another 22,000 Greeks by ending security screening; the most notable was Markos Vafiadis.
+In 1985, Papandreou introduced a law allowing civil servants dismissed for political reasons to restore their pensions.
+All formal Civil War commemorations were abolished.
+The first, 1949 law recognizing the Greek Resistance excluded left-leaning partisan groups that fought against the Greek State in the Civil War.
+On 20 September 1982, Papandreou's government abolished this exception, allowing EAM/ELAS members war-veteran status and pension rights.

-Papandreou, unlike Karamanlis's inclusive approach, instrumentalized the painful and divided past by regularly invoking the memories of the civil war ("right the wrongs of the past") and "revenge of the losers [of the Civil War]" ("η ρεβάνς των ηττημένων") to maintain the support of the left-leaning faithful by demonstrating to them that PASOK remained true to its campaign promises and left-wing roots.
-For Papandreou, polarization was necessary to distract his supporters from his mishandling of the chronic stagflation state of the Greek economy despite the influx of economic aid from EEC.
-Nevertheless, the cohabitation of the two men in the 1981–1985 period was successful since Papandreou governed in a more pragmatic approach compared to his radical polarizing rhetoric, by reversing many of his campaign promises.
+Papandreou, unlike Karamanlis's inclusive approach, instrumentalized Greece's divided past by regularly invoking the memories of the Civil War ("right the wrongs of the past") and "revenge of the losers [of the Civil War]" ("η ρεβάνς των ηττημένων") to maintain the support of left-leaning supporters by demonstrating to them PASOK's faithfulness to its campaign promises and left-wing roots.
+For Papandreou, polarization was necessary to distract his supporters from his mishandling of the chronic stagflation of the Greek economy, despite the country receiving economic aid from the EEC.
+Nevertheless, the cohabitation of the two men from 1981 to 1985 was successful because Papandreou's governance was more pragmatic compared to his radical, polarizing rhetoric, and many of his campaign promises were reversed.